-Mug Revolution was just one of the 346,753 small businesses thriving in Oregon as of 2013.
+Mug Revolution was just one of the many small businesses thriving in Oregon.

 Oregon’s business incubators, accelerators, networks, finance programs, and private-public programs such as Oregon InC, all contribute to the thriving creation and development of small businesses.

-In 2012, Oregon’s leading entrepreneurs were opening firms in the state’s leading industries, which included:
+In 2015, Oregon’s leading entrepreneurs were opening firms in the state’s leading industries which employed:

 Oregon State College of business offers flexible and relatively affordable on-campus options for Master of Business Administration (MBA) candidates.
 The traditional MBA offers both customary and unique areas of concentration such as clean technology, commercialization, executive leadership, financial planning and wealth management, international operations and supply chain management and marketing management.
 You can also choose the thesis option if you can align your research interest with a faculty member’s interests.
 In addition, the school offers an MBA with a focus on accountancy and a dual degree program that combines a Doctor of Pharmacy with an MBA.
 The school is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

-The University of Portland's Dr. Robert B. Pamplin, Jr. School of Business Administration offers a traditional MBA experience across six areas of concentration: entrepreneurship, finance, healthcare, marketing, sustainability and operations technology management.
+The University of Portland’s Dr. Robert B. Pamplin, Jr. School of Business Administration offers a traditional MBA experience across six areas of concentration: entrepreneurship, finance, healthcare, marketing, sustainability and operations technology management.
 The school also offers an Executive MBA in Nonprofit Management.
-Both degrees are offered only on campus, but you do have flexibility in pursuing them.
-The program requires 36 to 39 semester hours, which you can complete in just a year or as long as five years.
+Both options are only available on campus.
+The program requires 36 to 39 semester hours, which can be completed in as little as a year or as long as five years.
 In addition to the on-campus experience, you can participate in optional overseas study programs.

 Willamette University’s MBA options are geared toward a range of career goals.
 The full-time MBA is designed for candidates early in their careers or those thinking of changing careers.
 The immersive program provides you with the business basics along with career management advice to help you focus on a specific area.
 The MBA for Professionals is for working candidates who want to put what they learn to immediate use in their jobs.
 Classes are scheduled in the evenings to make it possible to combine your studies with work.
 In addition to these on-campus programs are three exchange programs: many students take advantage of semesters abroad studying at the Bordeaux Management School (BEM) in Bordeaux, France, the Copenhagen Business School (CBS) in Copenhagen, Denmark or the EM Strasbourg School of Business (EMS) in Strasbourg, France.